Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - It was a fun ride, but I'd like to focus on a few other things now.
 Thanks for checking this thing out, and I wish you all the best, whether or not you decide to build this thing!

+- If more than 3 people actually end up building this, even if they don't use it much, I will consider this project a success.
+If more than 10 people build and use it, I will consider this project a viral success.

-- And lastly, I would like to thank everyone who has helped me create this fun little project.
+- And finally, I would like to thank everyone who has helped me create this thing.
+There is no way I could get this far solo.
 I love you all!